-One novel I come back to again and again is Daphne du Maurier’s Rebecca.
-The opening dream sequence draws the reader into a lost Garden of Eden choked with malevolent ivy and twisted rhododendrons, from which the protagonists have been expelled from and cannot return; and so we find ourselves looking up at the blackened walls of Manderley, curious about what has taken place here and the story begins.
+The one novel I find myself returning to again and again is Daphne du Maurier’s Rebecca.
+The opening dream sequence draws the reader into a lost Garden of Eden, choked with malevolent ivy and twisted rhododendrons, from which the protagonists have been expelled and cannot return.
+And so, we find ourselves looking up at the blackened walls of Manderley, wondering what happened there.

-It is a curious novel, a coming of age tale in which the reader ends up colluding with the melodrama in such a way that they come to believe that murder and the cover up are somehow necessary and just.
+It is a gripping story, a twisted Cinderella tale, in which the reader ends up colluding with the melodrama in such a way that they come to believe that murder, and the cover up, are somehow necessary and just.

-The writer Daphne du Maurier was thrilled with the 1940 movie adaptation, but even a transgressive director such as Alfred Hitchcock baulked at the idea of making Maximilian de Winter a murderer; in the film version, Max recounts how he was taunted by Rebecca and that she slips, hitting her head, a far more acceptable Hollywood death than being shot through the heart.
+The writer Daphne du Maurier was delighted with the 1940 movie adaptation, but even a transgressive director such as Alfred Hitchcock, baulked at the idea of making Maximilian de Winter a murderer.
+In the film version, Max recounts how he was taunted by Rebecca and that she slips, hitting her head, a far more acceptable Hollywood death than being shot through the heart.

-Essentially, this is the story of a woman who challenges societal norms, who conducts life by the adage ’I shall live as I please’, who enjoys sex and will not be controlled by men or a conventional marriage.
+Du Maurier's novel drip feeds us insights about Rebecca, mostly from people who were obsessed by her, or fail to love her for all her complexity, and who would eventually destroy her.
+Their truth may be a little biased.
+This is the story of a woman who challenges societal norms, who conducts life by the adage ’I shall live as I please’, who enjoys sex and her body, and will not be controlled by men or a conventional marriage.

-Rebecca is described as having ‘... breeding, brains and beauty ...’ she has ‘a cloud of dark hair against very white skin.’
+Rebecca is generally objectified and described as having ‘... breeding, brains and beauty ... a cloud of dark hair against very white skin.’
 Frank Crawley muses, ‘I suppose she was the most beautiful creature I ever saw in my life.’
-Whether she is dressed in riding habit or a black satin evening gown she turns heads; her perfume is of white azaleas.
+Whether she is dressed in riding habit or a black satin evening gown, she turns heads; her perfume is of white azaleas.
 We are told she makes people laugh, ‘she had an amazing gift of being attractive to people: men, women, children, dogs.’

-We learn from Rebecca’s maid Mrs Danvers that by the age of twelve, men were showing an interest in Rebecca.
+We learn from Rebecca’s maid Mrs Danvers, that by the age of twelve, men were showing an interest in Rebecca.
 Her response, ‘I’m going to be a beauty, Danny?’
-Of course with our contemporary eye, we would be concerned about the inappropriateness of this.
-Who was guiding Rebecca, making sure she was safe?
-Who heard her and who was listening?
+Of course with our contemporary eye, we would be concerned about the appropriateness of this.
+Who was guiding Rebecca?
+Who was making sure she was safe?

 Mrs Danvers recalls how a 16-year-old Rebecca disciplined her horse.
 ‘I can see her now, with her hair flying out behind her, slashing at him, drawing blood, digging the spurs into his side, and when she got off his back he was trembling all over, full of froth and blood.
 ‘That will teach him won’t it Danny?’

-Rather than a clear cut case of nascent psychopathy, these actions may also hint at someone who is deeply traumatised psychologically and emotionally.
-We need to ask ourselves, who does that horse represent in that moment of uncontrolled anger?
+Rather than a clear cut case of nascent wickedness, these actions may also hint of someone who has experienced childhood trauma.
+We need to ask ourselves, who does that horse represent in that moment of sustained cruelty?
 What happened to Rebecca?

-Max is ten years older than her, there is something of the benign father figure about him, his emotional unavailability is something Rebecca recognises and is drawn to.
-They have both suffered trauma: for Max, there was a brutal childhood at boarding school and then the trenches of the First World War.
-Within these deep wounds, there is the potential for a healing relationship if vulnerability and communication are nurtured.
+Max is ten years older than her, at first glance there is something of the benign father figure about him, his emotional unavailability familiar.
+They have both suffered trauma: for Max, there was a brutal boarding school childhood and then the trenches of the First World War.
+Within these deep wounds, there is the potential for a healing relationship, if communication and connection are nurtured.

-This uneasy marriage is built out of the ancestral rubble that is Manderley, it is all facade and show.
-But for Rebecca, Manderley represents more than that.
-When she first sees this faded, crumbling country house, she knows she has found home.
-It is the one thing that saves her, and so she sets about lovingly rebuilding every part of it, just as she tries to rebuild the relationship with Max.
-His inability to love her complexity, trauma and brilliance is what destroys both of them and so Manderley must be eventually be destroyed too.
+This uneasy marriage is built out of the ancestral rubble that is Manderley.
+For Max, the ivy covered walls represent the sense of entombment he feels within their relationship.
+When Rebecca first sees Manderley’s faded, crumbling façade, she knows she has found home; a secure base and sanctuary.
+She senses the ghosts within its stones, and so she sets about rebuilding every part of the house, just as she tries to rebuild the relationship with Max.
+His inability to love her complexity, trauma and brilliance is what destroys both of them and so Manderley must eventually be destroyed too.